riaj0224/MarkovModelMaintenancePrediction_w_NN/README.md

 # Predictive Maintenance: Hybrid Markov Model Evaluation

 This repository presents a project which explores the fascinating realm of Predictive Maintenance, an area becoming increasingly critical as industrial machinery and systems advance in complexity.
-The central objective of this project is to assess the reliability of a hybrid Markov model vs a traditional model, thereby generating valuable insights into optimal strategies for industrial maintenance scheduling.
+The central objective of this project is to assess the reliability of a hybrid Markov model (a Markov model generated from a  Multi-Layer Perceptron (MLP)) vs a traditional model, thereby generating valuable insights into optimal strategies for industrial maintenance scheduling.

 ## :hammer_and_wrench: What's Inside?